-The design of this study was based on descriptive study.
-Sample size was determined according to the method previously described [29].
-The experiment was aimed at comparing the result obtained from Ogun state to that of Osun state, putting into consideration the age, sex and breed of the animals.
-The species of animal of interest were cattle and sheep.
+- This was a prospective study and the sample size was determined according to the method previously described [31].
+The study was aimed at comparing the result obtained from Ogun state to that of Osun state, putting into consideration the age, sex and breed of the animals.
+The - species of animal of interest were cattle and sheep.

-114 2.2 Study Areas
+2.2 Study Areas

 The areas considered for this study are Ogun and Osun States.
 In Ogun state, the samples were collected from two different locations which are Abeokuta and Ijebu-Ode while in Osun state samples were collected from Osogbo, Ejigbo and Iwo.
-For cattle, the sites for sample collection were ranches, cattle markets and abattoirs while that for sheep were sheep markets and backyardfarms in Osun and Ogun states.
+For cattle, the sites for sample collection were ranches, cattle markets and abattoirs while that for sheep were sheep markets and backyard farms in Osun and Ogun states.

 Ogun state climate follows a tropical pattern with the rainy season starting from March and ending in November, followed by dry season.
-The mean annual rainfall varies from 128cm in the southern parts of the state to 105cm in the northern areas [30].
-The average monthly temperature ranges from 23^oC in July to 32^oC in February.
-The northern part of the state is mainly of derived Savannah vegetation, while the central part falls in the rain forest belt [30].
+The mean annual rainfall varies from 128cm in the southern parts of the state to 105cm in the northern areas [32].
+The average monthly temperature ranges from 23°C in July to 32°C in February.
+The northern part of the state is mainly of derived Savannah vegetation, while the central part falls in the rain forest belt [32].